-Here’s something to really piss off the creationists: the oldest segment of the earth’s crust was found in Greenland in 2007 and it’s at least 3.8 billion years old.
+The oldest segment of the earth’s crust was found on an island off the coast of Greenland in 2007 and it’s at least 3.8 billion years old.

 This chunk of crust means it’s the oldest rock ever discovered with a margin of around 1.3 billion years—the oldest recorded before this find was a 2.5 billion-year-old rock discovered in China.